-The present document on Health Advisory on Air Pollution, 2022 under NPCCHH (MoHFW) is developed and updated from the previous public health advisory on air pollution.
-Under the guidance of Prof. Atul Goel, DG, DGHS, Shri Lav Agarwal, Additional Secretary, MoHFW, Dr. Sujeet K. Singh, Advisor, NCDC and Dr Aakash Shrivastava, Head and Addl.
+The present document on Health Advisory on Air Pollution, 2023 under NPCCHH (MoHFW) is updated from the previous public health advisory on air pollution.
+Under the guidance of Prof. Atul Goel, Director General, DGHS, Shri Lav Agarwal, Additional Secretary, MoHFW, Dr. Anil Kumar, Principal Advisor, NCDC and Dr Aakash Shrivastava, Head and Addl.
 Director, NPCCHH (HQ) at NCDC, the contents in the previous document were revised and edited with inclusion of certain new areas and relevant messages on air pollution related health issues by the undersigned.